 When I first got the recipe from my friends I looked at the ingredient list and spotted unfamiliar items like Sambal Oelek (raw chilli paste) and Ketjap Manis (thick, sweet, rich, syrupy Indonesian version of soy sauce containing sugar and spices).

+- If you don’t have leftover rice for this recipe, you can make it specifically for the recipe.
 Cook your rice first and spread it on a baking sheet in a thin layer to cool off, then proceed with the recipe below.

 More Delicious Recipes with Rice